 3. What would you do differently to perform better?

 If you are going to retake the MCAT, you need to use a different strategy.
-Obviously the strategy you used before did not work and a change needs to be made.
-The change could be as simple as taking a day off before you take the test (in the case that you were burnt out before your test) or as difficult and complex as completely changing your study schedule and taking a MCAT prep course.
-Don’t just expect to magically improve your score without making any proper adjustments.
+Obviously, the strategy you used before did not work and a change needs to be made.
+The change could be as simple as giving yourself more time to prepare for the exam (in the case that you were burnt out before your test) or as difficult and complex as completely changing your study schedule and working with an MCAT tutor.
+Don’t expect to magically improve your score without making any proper adjustments.

 4. Are you an underrepresented minority?

-Like I said in my previous article, ethnicity does matter for admissions.
-It’s not racism; it’s an effort to bring more underrepresented minorities into medicine.
-If you wrote a 30 and are an African-American, your score is competitive for almost every MD school in the nation because the average MCAT of an African-American matriculant is 26.
-However, if you are Asian or white, the average MCAT of a MD matriculant is a 30, meaning you will most likely have to retake the MCAT if you want to be a competitive applicant.
+Ethnicity does matter for admissions.
+It’s an effort to bring more underrepresented minorities into medicine.
+If you wrote a 510 and are an African-American, your score is competitive for many MD school in the nation because the average MCAT of an African-American matriculant is 505.7.
+However, if you are Asian, the average MCAT of a MD matriculant is a 513.9, meaning you will most likely have to retake the MCAT if you want to be a competitive applicant.

 5. Do you have a balanced sub score?

-Not all 35’s are created equal.
-If you get a 15 on Biological Sciences (BS) and Physical Sciences (PS) but a 5 in Verbal Reasoning (VR), that is very different from a 13 BS, 11, PS, and 11 VR.
-The applicant with the second score has an advantage in admissions.
-Medical schools could screen out the applicant with the first score due to a poor VR.
+Not all MCAT scores are created equal.
+If you get a 131 Chem/Phys 123 CARS, 129 Bio/Biochem, and 130 Psych/Soc, that is very different from a 128 Chem/Phys 128 CARS, 129 Bio/Biochem, and 128 Psych/Soc.
+While both scores are a 513, the applicant with the second score has an advantage in admissions.
+Medical schools could screen out the applicant with the first score due to a poor CARS score.
 Many schools even have cut offs for their applicants.
 Even though schools make exceptions, often times, a low sub score in any section can lead to an automatic rejection.
-So, if any of your sub scores are below 7, especially VR, you should heavily reconsider retaking the MCAT.
+So, if any of your sub scores are below 124, especially CARS, you should heavily reconsider retaking the MCAT.

 6. How badly do you want to become a doctor?